One Legged Golf Swing Drill

 There's nothing special about the swing itself.
 It's just a little half swing to give you the feeling of rotating around the shot.

 When you move on to making full swings on both feet, you're going to focus on maintaining that same sensation.
-Your weight will be more centered - you're not going to keep all your weight on one foot in a regular shot - but you want that same sensation of rotation through impact.
+Your weight will be more centered — you're not going to keep all your weight on one foot in a regular shot — but you want that same sensation of body rotation through impact.

 Make a slow transition between the One Legged Drill and full shots on both feet.
-Start out with a little more weight on your left foot, and then as you hit more shots and get more comfortable you can get more centered.
+Start out with a little more weight on your lead foot, and then as you hit more shots and get more comfortable you can get more centered.

 Work on rotation.
 Work on these one legged drills, and watch your golf swing improve!